quonic/Standalone-PowerShell-Template/readme.md

 ## Description

-This is an example template that has a batch script that downloads the latest version of PowerShell from GitHub, and a batch script to run a PowerShell script.
+This is an example template that has a batch script that downloads the latest version of PowerShell from GitHub, and a batch script to run a PowerShell script with that version of PowerShell.

 ## Reason behind creation